trevorqhl/hike/_posts/diy/2024-06-24-diy-decking.md

 ![Linux]({{site.baseurl}}/images/deck14.jpg)
 <br>
 <br>
 <b>June 6</b> We rent a tiller from Home Depot to reomve the lawn for the pathway.
 It was probably not the best decision because the tiller could loosen the soil.
-We had to a manual tamper compact and level the soil.
+The compactor is too heavy to carry home so We used a manual tamper to compact and level the soil.
 <br>
 ![Linux]({{site.baseurl}}/images/deck12.jpg)
 <br>